openscenegraph/OpenSceneGraph/VisualStudio/MUST_READ_ME.txt

 project files that won't otherwise compile to do new elements required for support of Window 64 bit build under VS 7.x and 8.x.

-Several of the plugins and demoes, and two of the core libraries - osgTerrain and osgProducer require external dependancies.
+Several of the plugins and examples require external dependancies.
 Full details on where to obtain these can be found in doc/dependancies.html.